mother holding baby and a doctor with a stethoscope

 Technical Assistance for State and Community Teams

-In support of our objective to advance high-quality and sustainable early childhood developmental services in pediatric settings, the ECDHS: Evidence to Impact Center provides technical assistance and support to 151 community health centers and eight Transforming Pediatrics for Early Childhood Resource Hubs.
-Our technical assistance includes a continuum of offerings (such as peer-to-peer learning sessions, individual team calls, financial sustainability planning, and more), resource development and dissemination, continuous quality improvement, and impact storytelling.
+To advance high-quality and sustainable early childhood developmental services in pediatric settings, our Center provides technical assistance and support to 151 community health centers and eight Transforming Pediatrics for Early Childhood Resource Hubs.
+Our technical assistance includes a variety of offerings (e.g., peer-to-peer learning sessions, individual team calls, financial sustainability planning, and more), resource development and dissemination, continuous quality improvement, and impact storytelling.

 Explore our interactive map to learn more about the state and community teams we work with.